desmondwong1215/tp/docs/DeveloperGuide.md

   Use case ends.

-**Use case: UC06 - Enter Course**
+**Use case: UC06 - Find Student by Id**

 **MSS:**

-1. Teacher commands to enter a specific course with a course id.
+1. Teacher commands to enter a find student with STUDENT_ID.
-2. EB checks if the course id is valid.
+2. EB retrieves the list of filtered students.
-3. EB sets the system context to the specified course and indicates success.
+3. EB displays a formatted list showing each student's details.

     Use case ends.

 **Extensions**

+* 1a.
+EB detects any STUDENT_ID in an invalid format or missing arguments and shows error.

+  Use case ends.

+**Use case: UC07 - Edit Course**

+**MSS:**

+1. Teacher commands to edit the course with new course name or new course id.
+Teacher need to select the course by indicating its index used in the full displayed course list.
+2. EB edits the details of the course selected.
+3. EB shows a success message and displays the edited course.

+    Use case ends.

+**Extensions**

-* 2a.
-EB detects an invalid format for course ID or an ID that does not exist and shows error.
+* 1a.
+EB detects invalid index, no new detail is provided, new course id is in an invalid format or new course id is used by other course and shows error.

   Use case ends.